Yang Li-hua: Live performances

-In addition to making Taiwanese opera more elaborate and modernized, Yang also aimed to turn what was often thought of as a vulgar art form into high art.
-In 1981, Yang's group was invited to perform in Taipei's stately Sun Yat-sen Memorial Hall, and Yang chose her favourite drama, The Fisherwoman 《漁孃》 as the presentation, with assistance from students of the Haikuang Opera School.
+In 1981, Yang's group was invited to perform in Taipei's Sun Yat-sen Memorial Hall, and she chose her favourite drama, The Fisherwoman《漁孃》as the presentation, with assistance from students of the Haikuang Opera School.

-The next year, the Taiwan Provincial Government invited Yang to tour across the island and stage traditional folk theater for fishermen, miners, and salt workers in villages around the island.
-"When you first arrive in a village, you can't even see a sign of human beings, but on the night of the performance, they emerge in throngs.
-I can't imagine where they come from.
-I love the live stage - much better than TV.
-You can breathe with the audience.
-Your special reward is the audience's immediate response, its joy and sorrow," she said.
+In 1982, under arrangements made by the Taiwan Provincial Government, Yang led a touring troupe around Taiwan staging traditional folk theater for fishermen and miners.

-In 1984, she toured the United States, Japan and the Philippines to entertain overseas Chinese under arrangements by the Government Information Office.
+In 1984, she toured the United States, Japan and the Philippines to entertain overseas Chinese, under arrangements by the Government Information Office.

-In 1991, her production of Lu Bu and Diao Chan 《呂布與貂嬋》 held at the National Theater caused a sensation.
+In 1991, her production of Lu Bu and Diao Chan《呂布與貂嬋》was staged at the National Theater.

-In 1995, during a four-day engagement (October 25–28) at Taipei's National Theater, Yang reached back 30 years to restage a traditional opera that she had not appeared.
-The Taiwanese opera Lu Wen-long 《陸文龍》 in which Yang made her debut when she was 17 years old, owns a special place in her heart.
-The play, a story about a young warrior who grapples with feelings of love, hate, and clan loyalty during the Song Dynasty (960–1279), dazzled the Taipei audiences with demonstrations of martial arts.
-But it also had a tender side, that being the bittersweet romance between Lu and Yehlu.
-The versatile Yang excels in both areas; she can play it hard or soft.
-In the beginning of "Lu Wen-lung," Yang skillfully wields two spears in a rhythmic combat dance considered one of the most difficult martial art scenes in Taiwanese opera.
-To ensure a perfect scene, the actress said she practised with the spears three hours a day for an entire month.
-For the Taipei performances, however, Yang toned down the traditional emphasis on combat scenes to give the story a more intellectual appeal.
+In 1995, during a four-day engagement (October 25–28) at Taipei's National Theater, Yang restaged a traditional Taiwanese opera, Lu Wen-long《陸文龍》, in which Yang made her debut 30 years earlier, when she was 17 years old.
+The play, about a young warrior who grapples with feelings of love, hate, and clan loyalty during the Song dynasty (960–1279), included demonstrations of martial arts, but also depicted the tender, bittersweet romance between Lu and Yehlu.
+In the beginning of Lu Wen-lung, Yang wielded two spears in a rhythmic combat dance, considered one of the most difficult martial art scenes in Taiwanese opera.
+She said she had practised with the spears for three hours a day for a month in preparation.
+For the Taipei performances, Yang toned down the traditional emphasis on combat scenes to give the story a more intellectual appeal.

-In 2000, Yang and her troupe performed Liang-Zhu 《梁祝》, a Chinese love story with a romantic yet tragic ending.
-The traditional story was adapted for the screen, radio and television.
-"This is one of the earliest and most traditional plays in the repertoire of Taiwanese opera," Yang said at a press conference in Taipei.
-Yang's six-day engagement attracted people from all walks of life.
-Tickets for the shows were purchased months in advance.